Religious discrimination: Medieval

 In the Middle Ages, antisemitism in Europe was widespread.
-Christians falsely accused Jews of Jewish deicide, blood libel, and well poisoning, and subjected them to expulsions, forced conversions, and mandatory sermons.
-In the Papal States, Jews were required to live in poor segregated neighbourhoods called ghettos.
+Christians accused Jews of Jewish deicide, blood libel, and well poisoning, and subjected them to expulsions, forced conversions, and mandatory sermons.
+In the Papal States, Jews were required to live in segregated neighbourhoods called ghettos.
 Historians note that religious discrimination against Jews tended to increase during negative economic and climatic shocks in Europe, such as when they were scapegoated for causing the Black Death.

 During the Islamic Golden Age, many Jewish, Christian, Zoroastrian, and Pagan lands came under Muslim rule.
 As People of the Book, Jews, Christians, and Mandaeans living under Muslim rule became dhimmis with social status inferior to that of Muslims.
 Although Sharia law granted dhimmis freedom of religion, they were subjected to religious discrimination as second-class citizens and had to pay a jizya tax.
 They could not proselytize Muslims, marry Muslims (in the case of dhimmi men), build or repair churches and synagogues without permission, perform loud religious rituals such as the ringing of church bells, carry weapons, or ride horses and camels.
 These discriminatory laws forced many Christians into poverty and slavery.

 During the First Crusade (1096), Christian knights recaptured the Holy Land from Muslim rule, massacring most of the Muslims and Jews in Jerusalem.
 This led to the creation of Catholic-ruled Crusader states, most notably the Kingdom of Jerusalem.
 In these kingdoms Jews, Muslims, and Orthodox Christians had no rights, being considered property of the crusader lords.